 Wilson scores in OT as Caps survive scare to beat Leafs

-Washington Capitals right wing Justin Williams scores against Washington Capitals goalie Philipp Grubauer in front of center William Nylander during the second period in Game 1 of an NHL Stanley Cup first round playoff series in Washington, Thursday, April 13, 2017.
+Washington Capitals right wing Justin Williams scores against Washington Capitals goalie Philipp Grubauer in front of center William Nylander during the second period in Game 1 of an NHL Stanley Cup first round pl... .
+Washington Capitals left wing Marcus Johansson pressures Toronto Maple Leafs defenseman Matt Hunwick during the second period in Game 1 of an NHL Stanley Cup first round playoff series in Washington, Thursday, April 13,... .

 Add your comments below